AdesisNetlife/yawds/README.md

 - grunt-cli@latest
 - compass@latest

+You can configure it from the `package.ini` file

 ## Update

 You can easily uptade the whole software stack automatically when a new version is available